A pavement licence allows a licence holder to place removable furniture outside their premises for certain purposes

 Once we've received your application and all documents, we will send your application out for consultation.
 Consultees will include Cambridgeshire County Council Highways, the Police, the Fire Service, Licensing, Town and Parish Councils and our Environmental Health team.

 The consultation period is 7 days, starting the day after the application is received.
 This is followed by a further period of 7 days for determination.

 If the local authority does not determine the application before the end of the determination period, the licence is deemed to have been granted for a year (but not beyond 30 September 2024).
 The business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.

-It is free to apply.
-Licenses granted will expire on 30 September 2023, as per current regulations, unless revoked by the Council.
+It costs £100 per application.
+Licenses granted will expire on 30 September 2024, as per current regulations, unless revoked by the Council.

 A business that uses (or proposes to use) premises for the sale of food or drink for consumption (on or off the premises) can apply for a license.
 Eligible businesses include: